sofiazh0/Real-Time-Face-Recognition-Attendance-with-Age-Detection/README.md

 - Training data quality significantly impacts model performance
 - TensorFlow warnings are suppressed for cleaner output

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments

 - [DeepFace](https://github.com/serengil/deepface) for face detection framework
 - scikit-learn for machine learning tools
 - OpenCV for computer vision capabilities

-## Contact

-For questions or suggestions, please open an issue on GitHub.

----

-**Note**: This system is designed for educational purposes.
-For production use, consider additional security measures and privacy compliance (GDPR, CCPA, etc.).